 - You have a Social Insurance Number (SIN).

 An international student studying in Canada can also work off-campus given that he/she fulfills the criteria mentioned by the government of Canada.
 Here are the criteria for working off-campus:

-While working off campus you need to pay attention to the number of hours you can work per week as an international student.
-You cannot work off-campus if you are on an authorized leave from your studies, or you’re switching schools and you’re not studying.
+While working off-campus you need to pay attention to the number of hours you can work per week as an international student.
+You cannot work off-campus if you are on authorized leave from your studies, or you’re switching schools and you’re not studying.
 But, you can always work again once you’re back to studying.
-The Canadian job market provides many off campus part time jobs for students in Canada.
-While working off campus, you can look for highest paying part time jobs in Canada for students.
+The Canadian job market provides many off-campus part-time jobs for students in Canada.
+While working off-campus, you can look for the highest paying part-time jobs in Canada for students.

 How many hours can you work off-campus?